niftools/blender_niftools_addon/docs/development/design.rst

 =============

-This document lists some conventions, along with a few non-trivial issues while porting the scripts from the Blender 2.4x API to the 2.5x+ API.
+This document lists some conventions, along with a few non-trivial issues while porting the plugin from the Blender 2.4x API to the 2.6x+ API.

 Porting Strategy
 ----------------

-We are following the following strategy for porting the scripts:
+We are following the following strategy for porting the plugin:

 1. Write regression test for desired feature.
 2. Run the test.